informalsystems/sovereign-ibc/docs/DataRequirements.md

   - Regarding the 1st and 2nd situations, nothing straightforward available yet to search for all the events with particular key, where events might have been emitted by the same transaction.
-  - The `ledger_getTransactions` RPC method enables search for txs using the hash.
+  - The `/ledger_getTransactions` RPC method enables search for txs using the hash.
 This method returns a list of all the events emitted by that tx.
-  - There is also a `ledger_getTransactionsRange` method.
+  - There is also a `/ledger_getTransactionsRange` method.
 Each transaction has a monotonically increasing ID.
 So this could be used as a range query if we know the ID of the start or end transaction.
-  - The `ledger_getEvents` RPC method enables search for a single event using the provided [`EventIdentifier`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/main/rollup-interface/src/node/rpc/mod.rs#L80-L92), which can be a transaction ID but not a transaction hash.
+  - The `/ledger_getEvents` RPC method enables search for a single event using the provided [`EventIdentifier`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/main/rollup-interface/src/node/rpc/mod.rs#L80-L92), which can be a transaction ID but not a transaction hash.